shohart/Python-projects/project_3_guess_the_number/README.md

 # Project 1.
-Task 8.1 from SkillFactory python course.
+Task 8.1 from SkillFactory python course

 ## Table of contents